amgadfikry/airbnb-clone-project/README.md

 - **Redis**: Used for caching and session management.
 - **Docker**: Containerization tool for consistent development and deployment environments.
 - **CI/CD Pipelines**: Automated pipelines for testing and deploying code changes.

+## Team Roles

+- **Backend Developer**:
+Responsible for implementing the core backend logic, API endpoints, and integrations needed to power user management, property listings, bookings, payments, and reviews.
+They also design the app’s architecture, ensure the scalability of the backend, and implement essential business logic following best practices.

+- **Database Administrator**:
+Manages the PostgreSQL database setup, optimization, and security to ensure efficient and reliable data storage for users, properties, bookings, payments, and reviews.
+Responsibilities include performance tuning, backups, access control, indexing, and disaster recovery planning to keep the system stable and data safe.

+- **DevOps Engineer**:
+Oversees the deployment, scaling, and monitoring of backend services using Docker and CI/CD pipelines.
+They unify development and operations by automating code releases, ensuring quick iterations without compromising the stability and reliability of the system.

+- **QA Engineer**:
+Evaluates backend functionality, API performance, security, and data integrity through thorough testing processes.
+They create test plans, protocols, and reports, ensuring that the core features like user management, property management, bookings, payments, and reviews meet quality standards and user expectations.